-02. A register of visitors and their main residential addresses shall be maintained at all times by the site manager, or other party as previously agreed by the Local Authority, which shall be maintained and made available for inspection by the Local Planning Authority at all reasonable times.
+02. A register of visitors and their main residential addresses shall be maintained at all times by the site manager, or other party as previously agreed by the Local Authority, the register shall be maintained and made available for inspection by the Local Planning Authority at all reasonable times.
 Reason: To ensure that the holiday units are used for holiday purposes, in order to accord with policies TUS, TU3, TU7, TU9, TU10, HS, H6 and H9 of the saved adopted Torbay Local Plan 1995-2011.

-03. The leisure facilities detailed within the plans hereby approved shall be completed and made available for use, in full, prior to the first occupancy of the first unit, unless otherwise submitted to and approved in writing by the Local Planning Authority.
+03. The leisure facilities, including the spa, indoor and outdoor pool, restaurant and 'natural play' area indicated on the plans hereby approved shall be completed and made available for use, in full, prior to the first occupancy of the first unit.